red/docs/preprocessor.md

     #either <expr> [<true>][<false>]

-    <expr>  : expression which last value will be used as a condition.
+    <expr>  : expression whose last value will be used as a condition.
     <true>  : code to be included if <expr> is true.
     <false> : code to be included if <expr> is false.